-Sahar Al-Faifi is an executive member of Muslim Council of Britain (MCB), assistant secretary general of the Muslim Council of Wales (MCW), former Chair of FOSIS Wales, elected as a youth leader for Citizen UK Wales that seeks to unlock the power of civil society, widen the Muslim participation and engagement and build a broad-base alliance for different campaigns.
-Sahar is a graduate from Cardiff University in Genetics; MSc in Biomedical science and currently is a Molecular geneticist working at NHS Wales and Wales chair of Muslim Engagement & Development MEND.
+Sahar Al-Faifi is the regional manager of Muslim Engagement and Development (MEND) in South Wales and West England, assistant general secretary of the Muslim Council of Wales and former Chair of the Federation of Student Islamic Societies (FOSIS) Wales.
+She was elected as a youth leader for Citizens UK Wales, which seeks to unlock the power of civil society, widen Muslim participation and engagement and build a broad-base alliance for different campaigns that include anti-racism and anti-Islamophobia.
+Sahar is a graduate from Cardiff University in Genetics; holds a MSc in Biomedical science and currently is a Molecular geneticist working at the NHS.

 Qari Muhammad Asim MBE is the senior Imam at Makkah Masjid (mosque), which has been recognised as UK's model mosque.
 He is also a senior lawyer in a global law firm, DLA Piper, specialising in Real Estate.
 He is a visiting fellow at Leeds Becketts University.
 Alongside this, Qari Asim is a member of the Government's Anti-Muslim Hatred working group, focusing on tackling Islamophobia and senior editor of www.Imamsonline.com.

-Yunus Dudhwala is the Head of Chaplaincy and Bereavement Services at Barts Health NHS Trust.
-He is also well known in the Muslim community working across different sectors of community development, community cohesion, halal food, and bereavement.
+Shaykh Yunus Dudhwala is the Head of Chaplaincy and Bereavement Services at Barts Health NHS Trust.
+He works across different sectors of community development, community cohesion, halal food, and bereavement.
 He lectures regularly in mosques and community centres in London and UK.